-\Aegrotat: An academic entry which provides an estimated final grade or, if that is not possible, credit for a course without a grade because of extenuating circumstances beyond the student's control that prevented the student from completing all work of the course, particularly the final examination.
-Normally at least 60 per cent of the work to be evaluated in the course (assignments, midterms, final examination, as specified in the course).
+\ Aegrotat: An academic entry which provides an estimated final grade or, if that is not possible, credit for a course without a grade because of extenuating circumstances beyond the student's control that prevented the student from completing all work of the course, particularly the final examination.
+Normally at least 60 per cent of the work to be evaluated in the course (assignments, midterms, final examination, as specified in the course) must have been completed.